debezium/debezium-examples/kstreams-live-update/README.md

 docker-compose up --build
 ```

-Once you see the message "Waiting for source connector to be deployed" in the logs,
+Once you see the message "Waiting for topics to be created" in the logs,
 deploy the Debezium MySQL connector:

 ```shell